 - Lack of diversity – These platforms offered only 1-2 properties for investment, without any guarantee that there would be more properties available for investment in the future.
 It is not possible for investors to achieve a diversified property portfolio with such few properties available to invest in.

 - No leverage – Leverage (making investment gains off borrowed money) is one of the big factors that have made property such a successful investment for many people.
-These platforms did not take advantage of leverage in any of their offerings.
+These platforms did not take advantage of leverage in any of their offerings, and without this, property is a much less compelling asset class.

 Lastly, profit isn’t always the primary goal of investing in property.
 Property is often bought as a stable place to live in, to gain freedom from renting, and to have a place to call their own home.
-Investing in Property Crowdfunding doesn’t help people achieve this goal.
+Investing in Property Crowdfunding doesn’t help people achieve these goals.

 4. What’s next for Property Crowdfunding in NZ?